artkoder/telegram-post-scheduler/README.md

 - `DB_PATH` – path to the SQLite database (default `/data/bot.db`).

 - `VK_TOKEN` – user or community access token for posting to VK.
 When using a community token, set `VK_GROUP_ID` to the numeric group id.
 User tokens require `wall`, `groups` and `photos` permissions and must be admins of the communities.
-Photo uploads only work with user tokens; community tokens can post text only.
+Photo uploads only work with **user** tokens; community tokens can post text only.
 The bot loads accessible groups at startup or via `/refresh_vkgroups`.
+  Even if a community token has the `photos` scope, the VK API does not allow calling `photos.getWallUploadServer` with group authorization, so photo attachments will be skipped.
 - `VK_GROUP_ID` – id of the VK community if using a group access token.

 - `FLY_API_TOKEN` – token for automated Fly deployments.